stitenko/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/geofencing-calculated-field.md

   - **Toggle Enabled:** The system refreshes relations periodically based on the configured seconds.
     > **⚠️ Note:** The minimum allowed value is determined by the "Min allowed update interval for 'Related entities' arguments" parameter in your Tenant Profile.
   - **Tuning:**
-    - **Low Value (e.g., 60s):** Recommended if devices are frequently reassigned to different groups or fleets during operation.
+    - **Low Value (e.g., 60s):** Required when zone relations change dynamically.
+This minimizes the delay in detecting changes.
+While not instantaneous, it ensures that shortly after a reassignment (e.g., within 60s), the system updates its cache and applies the geofencing logic for incoming telemetry with the latest zones.
     - **High Value (e.g., 3600s):** Recommended for environments where relations rarely change.
-This maximizes performance by reducing the database load.
+This maximizes performance by reducing database load (caching the relations for a longer period).

 <hr>